-The Mississippi Board of Nursing uses a third party testing company, Pearson VUE, to deliver the National Council Licensure Examination for Registered Nurses (NCLEX-RN).4 Registration for the NCLEX-PN is completed through the Pearson VUE website.5
+The Mississippi Board of Nursing uses a third-party testing company, Pearson VUE, to deliver the National Council Licensure Examination for Registered Nurses (NCLEX-RN).4 Registration for the NCLEX-RN is completed through the Pearson VUE website.5

 4. Complete a Mississippi Criminal Background Check.